 B.S./M.S. in Engineering Physics

 This accelerated program allows exceptional students to complete both the Bachelor of Science in Engineering Physics (BSEP) and Master of Science in Engineering Physics (MSEP) degrees.
-Students enrolled in the BSEP program may apply for entry into the accelerated program when they attain junior standing.
+Students enrolled in the BSEP program may apply for entry into the accelerated program when they have completed 75 credit hours toward their BS degree.
 Students must have a minimum CGPA of 3.2 in EP/ES/MA/PS courses for selection.
+The application must accompany 2 letters of recommendation from faculty in both the undergraduate and graduate programs to indicate (1) the applicant’s potential to successfully complete graduate-level work, and (2) evidence that the applicant has attained the foundational competencies for graduate degree studies.

 Students in this program must meet the following requirements: